blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 Example commands
 ----------------

 On a KMD-based blockchain, the entire coin supply is mined in the first block.
-As soon as your machines connected in the steps above, your coin supply was distributed into the ``wallet.dat`` file of the machine that mined the first block.
+As soon as your machines connect in the steps above, your coin supply is distributed into the ``wallet.dat`` file of the machine that mines the first block.
 You can view this balance by executing the following command on the mining machine:

 .. code-block:: shell